indieweb/wordpress-mf2-feed/readme.md

 # Microformats2 Feed for WordPress URLs

+Re-start of the discussion: https://github.com/indieweb/wordpress-uf2/issues/38

-The `uf2-feed` plugin provides a [Microformats2 JSON](http://microformats.org/wiki/microformats2-parsing) "Feed" for every WordPress URL.
+The `mf2-feed` plugin provides a [Microformats2 JSON](http://microformats.org/wiki/microformats2-parsing) "Feed" for every WordPress URL.
 It parses the URL on page load, so you [don't have to repeat yourself](http://indiewebcamp.com/DRY).

 The plugin is inspired by the URL design of [p3k](https://github.com/aaronpk/p3k) of [@aaronpk](https://github.com/aaronpk).